CallmeParth/SQL--DataWarehouse-Project/README.md

 Welcome to **Data Warehouse and Analytics Project** Repositry ! 🚀

-This project demonstrates a comprehensive data warehousing soltion, from building a data warehouse to providing useful business insights which helps achieves business goals.
+This project demonstrates a comprehensive data warehousing solution, from building a data warehouse to providing useful business insights which helps achieves business goals.
 Designed as portfolio project, it highlights industry best practices in data warehouse and analytics.

 ----